Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 • Juice of 2 limes

-For the Mexican Crema
+For The Mexican Crema:

 • Juice of 1 lime

 CREMA: Mexican crema is not the same as sour cream, although you can use it as a substitute if you wish.
 Mexican crema is lighter than sour cream and has a tangy sweetness to it that sour cream is lacking.
-The outcome of your Mexican street corn will be greatly enhanced by using the crema recipe over just sour cream, but it is an acceptable alternative if needed.

 OLIVE OIL: You can substitute butter for olive oil when wrapping the corn in foil as well so that your corn comes off the grilled dripping with melted butter.

-COTIJA CHEESE: If you can’t find the traditional Mexican cheese at your local grocery store, you can substitute parmesan cheese or feta cheese instead.
+COTIJA CHEESE: If you can’t find traditional Mexican cheese at your local grocery store, you can substitute parmesan cheese or feta cheese instead.

 SPICE: If you love extra spice, you can add a dash of cayenne pepper to your seasoning.
-Mexican street vendors usually provide a wide variety of hot sauces for their customers to put on top of this popular street food so you can certainly spice it up as much as you like!
+Mexican street vendors usually provide a wide variety of hot sauces for their customers to put on top of this popular street food, so you can certainly spice it up as much as you like!

 STEP ONE: Place each ear of corn on a piece of foil.